DavePearce/Homepage/content/blog/05_type_variance.md

 _definition-site variance_ for generic types which (for example) differs from the approach taken in Java.
 This means the permitted subtyping relationships for a type are determined at its definition-site (i.e. declaration).
-In constrast, Java supports *use-site variance* through wildcards (e.g. we can give `ArrayList<? extends Number>` for a variable's type).
+In contrast, Java supports *use-site variance* through wildcards (e.g. we can give `ArrayList<? extends Number>` for a variable's type).
 Obviously there are some pros/cons here, but that's a story for another day...